march08/redux-thunker/README.md

 };
 ```

-If you don't want to do many changes across your application actions, you can set reduxThunkCompatible to true and you will get the same argument order as in redux-thunk.
+If you want to replace redux-thunk and don't want to do many changes across your application actions, you can set reduxThunkCompatible to true and you will get the same argument order as in redux-thunk.

 ```javascript
 const yourAction = arg => (dispatch, getState, { yourArg }) => {